 Rosten Law is the website for attorney Keith Rosten, a partner at the law firm of Berliner Corcoran & Rowe LLP.
-He is dedicated to serving startups, small businesses, nonprofits, and others.
+He is dedicated to serving startups, small businesses, government contractors, nonprofits, and others.
 He is keenly sensitive to the needs of small businesses and the budgetary constraints they face.
 The initial consultation is without charge and hourly billing rates are affordable and reasonable.
-The office is conveniently located in downtown Washington, D.C., just up the street from the White House.
+The office is conveniently located in downtown Washington, D.C., near the White House.

 You have a new and innovative product or service and you are interested in forming a new business.
 You may have concerns about liability, taxes, investors and other considerations.
 As your small business lawyers, we will assist you in deciding whether your startup business should organize as a limited liability company (LLC), partnership, S corporation or C corporation.
 We will form the most appropriate business organization for your new business and register the business in all jurisdictions in which it will conduct business.

 If your business is fortunate to thrive and become a merger or acquisition target, we can represent you as the seller; or if you are on the other side and looking to acquire a business, we can assist with the due diligence in purchasing a business.
 We will review various approaches in purchasing a business through merger or acquisition.
 We will discuss with you various structures in purchasing the stock or purchasing the assets of an acquisition target.
 In either case, your business will need thoughtful and comprehensive representation in all aspects of a merger or acquisition.

 Once you have an ongoing business, however organized, you will have a host of various commercial transactions.
 We prepare agreements with lenders, lessors, partners, customers, employees, and consultants.
 We provide business legal services for your company, preparing confidentiality agreements, nondisclosure agreements, licensing agreements, distribution, employment agreements, independent contractor agreements, lease agreements, and many others.
 We will help you understand what each part of these agreements require and make sure that these agreements provide protection to you and your business.